est. 1928(boys, entering grades 2-9 in Fall 2021)

 Lunches and snacks are included in tuition and are provided by Chartwells Dining Services.
 They are a nut-free organization who cater Cranbrook Schools’ meals during the academic year.
 Special arrangements can be made for campers with food allergies.
 Lunches are served in the Cranbrook Kingswood Middle School for Boys Dining Hall.

-- After Camp Activities are available, such as group Swim Lessons, Chess, and Coding.
+After Camp Activities include group Swim Lessons, Chess, and Coding.
+Subject to change.
+Space is limited.

 Communication & Photos